moby/moby/docs/sources/project/set-up-dev-env.md

     Your location will be different because it reflects your environment.

-3. Create a container using `dry-run-test` but this time mount your repository onto the `/go` directory inside the container.
+3. Create a container using `dry-run-test`, but this time, mount your repository onto the `/go` directory inside the container.

         $  docker run --privileged --rm -ti -v `pwd`:/go/src/github.com/docker/docker dry-run-test /bin/bash